-Utilizing this data offers a lot more advantages, such as understanding your competitors, improving your products or services, enhancing talent sourcing strategies, building data-driven products, and more.
+That's where external data comes in.
+External data integration offers a lot more advantages, such as understanding your competitors, improving your products or services, enhancing talent sourcing strategies, building data-driven products, and more.

 What is external data?

-External data is information derived from public external sources, such as social media platforms, online communities, government websites, job boards, and more.
+External public web data is information collected from sources outside an organization, such as public databases, social media platforms, online communities, government websites, job boards, or third-party data providers.
+This data is used to support business decisions.

 This type of data can range from financial to HR to weather data.
 It has a huge scope and you need to decide which works for you.